 Mr. Larrivee was the Vice President of Drumstick & Mallet Innovation for the Avedis Zildjian Company.
 For 34 years, Neil played a unique role in the overall growth of Vic Firth while also coordinating its music industry leading education program.
 In 2016, he was responsible for bringing together both the Zildjian and Vic Firth Education staffs into a single, fully integrated department.
 Most recently he was responsible for drumstick and mallet product innovation for Zildjian, Vic Firth & Mike Balter Mallet brands.

-Outside of Zildjian, Neil has over 40 years of music teaching experience within the marching band, drum corps and indoor marching percussion activities as well as private lesson instruction resulting in his induction into The Cadets Drum & Bugle Corps, Winter Guard International, Massachusetts Drum Corps and Music Educators Hall of Fame.
+Outside of Zildjian, Neil has over 40 years of music teaching experience within the marching band, drum corps, and indoor marching percussion activities as well as private lesson instruction resulting in his induction into The Cadets Drum & Bugle Corps, Winter Guard International, Massachusetts Drum Corps and Music Educators Hall of Fame.

 Neil is an active clinician and adjudicator in the marching band and indoor percussion arena.
-As an avid concert attendee, Neil will often be found taking in live performances of jazz, orchestral or contemporary chamber music in Boston or wherever his travels may take him.
+As an avid concert attendee, Neil will often be found taking in live performances of jazz, orchestral, or contemporary chamber music in Boston or wherever his travels may take him.

 “With a decorated multi-decade career in the music education and business world, Neil will be a resource for all facets of Music for All, which includes the shouldering of responsibilities which will allow others to shift focus as we retool MFA for the realities of the years to come,” said Jeremy L. Earnhart, President and CEO of Music for All.